Velocidex/velociraptor-docs/content/blog/2024/2024-03-10-release-notes-0.72/_index.md

 rules.

-Generally it is impractical to review every single hit, so we typically rely on Stacking the results usig a query like
+Generally it is impractical to review every single hit, so we typically rely on Stacking the results using a query like

 ```vql
 SELECT *, count() AS Count